 Armenia under the Soviets

-The newly formed Soviet Union joined Armenia with Azerbaijan and Georgia to create the Transcaucasian Soviet Federated Socialist Republic until 1936 when they were disjoined into their respective current nations.
+The newly formed Soviet Union joined Armenia with Azerbaijan and Georgia to create the Transcaucasian Soviet Federated Socialist Republic.
+This lasted until 1936 when they were disjoined into their respective current nations.
 The soviets had hoped newly independent Turkey would develop into a socialist state and sought close ties.
-In negotiations with Turkey, the USSR agreed to weaken the Armenian political entity, which Turkey felt might still have aspirations to an independent state including eastern Turkey.
-The Soviets thus ceded Armenian-populated Karabakh to Azerbaijan.
+In negotiations with Turkey, the USSR agreed to weaken the Armenian political entity, which Turkey felt might still have aspirations to an independent state that would include eastern Turkey.
+The Soviets thus ceded the Armenian-populated Karabakh to Azerbaijan.

 World War II affected Armenia the least out of the three Caucasian republics, as it did not have the oil reserves of Azerbaijan, nor the industrial capacity of Georgia (although Armenia’s industrial capacity had doubled three times over under the Soviets).
 The Armenian people did contribute many lives to the Great Patriotic War, with approximately 500,000 Armenians taking part and half of those not returning home.
 During and after WWII, the USSR practiced population redistribution on a massive scale.
 Armenians found in Nazi camps and some Armenians in other border regions of the USSR were moved to Central Asia and the South Caucasus, including, sometimes, to Armenia itself.